-Methodology:
+METHODS:

 This was a retrospective case series study of those obstetrics patients who were admitted into the maternity unit of Obstetrics Unit of the Al-Qasimi Hospital (AQH), a tertiary hospital which caters a large population of northern emirate and were subsequently transferred to general ICU, from January 1st to 31st December 2008.
 Critically ill patients who required ventilatory support or were hemodynamic ally unstable even after preliminary administration of intravenous fluids, oxygen and inotropes and may need ventilator support anytime in the near future were admitted to ICU.
 Although, anaesthetist usually manage patients on the ICU at the AQH, obstetric admissions are jointly managed with the obstetric team.
 Where indicated, other specialties such as medical and surgical opinions are involved.
 Where there is unavailability of beds in the ICU, cases of SAMM will be admitted on to the obstetrics unit where they will be jointly managed with the anaesthetists.
-These women when discharged from the hospital are followed up until 6 weeks postpartum were included in the study, hence this period was included in the study.

 Medical records were obtained and reviewed by the principal investigator and information extracted from these notes onto a predesigned Performa included maternal age, obstetrics history, disease responsible for critical illness, complications that prompted ICU admissions, intervention required, length of ICU stay and the resulting maternal mortality and morbidity.
 The complications prompting ICU admissions were categorized as homodynamic instability, respiratory compromise or neurological dysfunction.

 Statistical analysis was performed using SPSS version 10.0.
-Results are presented as Mean ± SD or number and percentages.
+Results are presented as Mean $\pm$ SD or number and percentages.

-Results:
+RESULTS: